 # End of file

 Once you are done choosing the needed packages, you get to install them and configuring the system, choose your boot loader whether grub or lilo, the set your root password, and reboot. completing first stage of the install

 After installing the base system, you get a console environments.
 From there you can install the desktop environment of your choice.
-While installing arch I used the Beginners Guide without which I wouldn’t have gotten anywhere.
+While installing arch I used the ubuntu users guide without which I wouldn’t have gotten anywhere.
 The Archwiki generally is a master piece.
 Not only does it tell you what to do, it also tells you why its necessary so that in the end you will be making an informed decision, its like a school of Linux and am not ashamed to say that i learnt a lot about Linux just by reading it.